 3.Place ice cubes in the water bowls to keep the water cooler for longer.

-Buy a water spray bottle
+##Buy a plant water spray bottle

 1.Set the spray on a mist spray and spray from a height over your bunnies.
 Only spray a little at a time to help keep them cool.
-Damp tissues wiped over your rabbits ears and back of their heads will also help to cool them down.

 2.These bottles are also handy to spray items like cotton pillow cases for them to lay on.